marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/histogram_screen.png
     :alt:  300p

 The histogram draws the distribution of a variable.
 The black line marks the mean.
-Decisions are clustered into so called bins (here bins of 5).
+Decisions are clustered into so-called bins (here bins of 5).
 The graph allows for zooming and for adjusting the bin size and the maximum.

 .. image:: _static/elements/histogram_screen_new.PNG
     :alt:  300p